The number of fundamental constants from a spacetime-based perspective: Introduction

 The paper is organized as follows.
-In Sec.~\ref{spacetimes}, Galilei and Minkowski spacetimes are revisited, emphasizing that the definition of Galilei spacetime demands ``bona fide'' rulers {\it and} clocks while for Minkowski spacetime (and other relativistic ones), bona fide clocks suffice.
+In Sec.~\ref{spacetimes}, Galilei and Minkowski spacetimes are revisited, emphasizing that the definition of Galilei spacetime demands ``bona fide'' rulers {\it and} clocks while for Minkowski spacetime (and other relativistic ones) bona fide clocks suffice.
 Those apparatuses provide the space and time units that account for expressing all spacetime observables.
-In Sec.~\ref{MKS}, we run history in reverse and recall how the SI units can be reduced to the MKS~system, which suffices to express all observables of the physical laws.
-Although DOV do not dispute that MKS is enough to express all observables, we have included this section for completeness and further discussion.
+In Sec.~\ref{MKS} we run history in reverse and recall how the SI units can be reduced to the MKS~system that suffices to express all observables of the physical laws.
+Although DOV do not dispute that MKS is enough to express all observables, we have included this section for completeness.
 In Sec.~\ref{MS}, observables of the physical laws in Galilei spacetime are shown to be expressible solely in terms of space and time units.
 In Sec.~\ref{S}, observables defined in Minkowski spacetime are shown to be expressible in terms of units of time only.
-In particular, a simple procedure that allows the evaluation of distances with three clocks is presented.
-In Sec.~\ref{TPO units}, we fulfill the program and connect the single unit necessary to express all observables in relativistic spacetime with one ``fundamental'' constant.
+In Sec.~\ref{TPO units}, we fulfill the program and connect the single unit necessary to express all observables in relativistic spacetime with one ``fundamental constant.''
 Our closing remarks are in Sec.~\ref{summary}.
+Finally, in App.~A we present a coordinate-oriented derivation of Eq.~(\ref{Geroch}) and in App.~B we offer a detailed (special-relativistic) derivation of Eq.~(\ref{final}).